caramel apple bars

 A buttery, brown sugar crust and crumble topping envelop a layer of tender apples and rich salted caramel sauce in these irresistible bars.
-While apple crisp is always served with a scoop of vanilla bean ice cream, I opted for an extra drizzle of salted caramel sauce (but I’d never object to both!).
+Serve bars with an extra drizzle of salted caramel sauce (or a scoop of vanilla bean ice cream!) for the very best fall dessert.

 Crust and Crumble

-- Cool completely in baking dish on a wire rack, at least 3 hours.
-Just before cutting, chill baking dish in the freezer for 10 minutes.
-Carefully lift foil to remove bars from pan and place on a cutting board; cut into squares with a sharp knife.
-Drizzle bars with remaining caramel sauce and serve.
-Store leftover bars in an airtight container in the refrigerator; bring to room temperature before serving.
+- Just before cutting, chill in the freezer for 10 minutes.
+Carefully lift parchment and place bars on a cutting board; cut into squares with a sharp knife.
+Drizzle with remaining salted caramel sauce.

 Apples: I used a blend of Fuji, Granny Smith, and Golden Delicious apples.